Arash217/project-2-1819/README.md

   <img src="https://github.com/Arash217/project-2-1819/blob/master/docs/images/1.png">
 </p>

-Note: I only took three files, to show the difference between Gzip and Brotli compression, while the website has more files to compress.
+Note: I only took three files, to show the difference between Gzip and Brotli compression.
+The website still has other files to compress with Brotli.

 #### 2. Minifying and compressing SVG files